z3c0/vistos_legacy/README.md

 ***

-# Using quinque
+# Using V

-Currently, the only public datasets supported by quinque are the [Biographical Directory of the United States Congress](http://bioguide.congress.gov/biosearch/biosearch.asp) and the [govinfo API](https://www.govinfo.gov/)*.
+Currently, the only public datasets supported by V are the [Biographical Directory of the United States Congress](http://bioguide.congress.gov/biosearch/biosearch.asp) and the [govinfo API](https://www.govinfo.gov/)*.
 This data can be downloaded in-bulk as tabular data using the ``Congress`` or ``Congresses`` object.
 More granular control can be achieved by using a ``CongressMember`` object.

 *\[\*\] govinfo examples coming soon*